Intranasal ketamine needs to be administered in the office. It can be effective for treatment-resistant depression.

 You may have heard of intranasal ketamine.
 More than one in 10 Americans take an antidepressant for depression.
-Some of them have treatment-resistant depression.
+About one third of them have treatment-resistant depression.
 Intranasal Ketamine is specially formulated for them, which is marketed with the brand name Spravato, and contains esketamine hydrochloride.
 It is an N-methyl-D-aspartate (NMDA) receptor antagonist.
 It is administered in combination with oral antidepressants in people with depression to elevate mood and restore interest in daily life.
-As intranasal ketamine has potential for abuse and its rapid effect is associated with sedation and dissociation, it is distributed under strict observation of Risk Evaluation and Mitigation Strategy (REMS).
+As intranasal ketamine has the potential for abuse and its rapid effect is associated with sedation and dissociation, it is distributed under strict observation of Risk Evaluation and Mitigation Strategy (REMS).

-Intranasal Ketamine is administered intranasally under direct observation of a healthcare professional.
+Intranasal Ketamine is administered intranasally under the direct observation of a healthcare professional.
 It can be used only when prescribed by a doctor and can not be administered at home.
 The reason behind this restriction is the assessment of patients before and after using intranasal ketamine at healthcare clinics to avoid adverse effects associated with its administration.

 Blood pressure and intracranial pressure are checked before giving intranasal ketamine to patients because high blood and intracranial pressure can lead to serious complications.

 Patients with serious cardiovascular diseases and respiratory problems are assessed before administration of intranasal ketamine, and it is not administered if equipment for cardiopulmonary and respiratory resuscitation and trained medical professionals are not available.